ubclaunchpad/LP-website/CONTRIBUTING.md

 ## Making a Change

 The content in this website is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), a plain-text markup format.
-We use [VuePress](#vuepress) to convert our these into our website.
-Making a change to `docs.ubclaunchpad.com` simply involves editing these files.
+We use [VuePress](#vuepress) to convert Markdown files into this website - making a change to `docs.ubclaunchpad.com` simply involves editing these files.

 ### The Easy Way